peterzeller/repliss/Readme.md

   - Compile with `compile`
   - Run tests with `test`
   - Run a specific file with `run <filename>`
-    By default Repliss tries to verify the file.
+    By default Repliss only parses and typechecks the file.
-    Use the `--quickcheck` option to enable automatic tests and the `--noverify` option to disable verification.
+    Use the `--quickcheck` option to enable automatic tests and the `--symbolicCheck` option to verify the input.

       For example:

-        run userbase.rpls --noverify --quickcheck
+        run userbase.rpls --symbolicCheck --quickcheck